 Threema is designed from the ground up to generate as little data as technically possible.
-The less data is generated in the first place, the lower is the potential for misuse and theft.
+The less data that is generated in the first place, the lower is the potential for misuse and theft.

 With Threema, the user applies the encryption, not the service provider.
 The decryption of a message is only possible with the recipient’s private key.
 This private key was generated by the recipient, and we don’t have access to it.
 It is therefore technically impossible for us to decrypt users’ messages.